smbjorklund/media_update/doc/render-array.md

 will generally be ignored if present.
 The theme\_item\_list() function will for instance ignore any children.

-The rendering result of '#markup', '#theme' or just the children when none of those apply, can be further processed by the list of functions provided by the '#theme\_wrappers' property.
-The earlier rendering of '#markup', '#theme' or the children will be provided to the wrapper function as the '#children' property.
+The functions listed by the **'#theme\_wrappers'** property can further modify the rendering result.
+The wrappers should take the text found in '#children' property, modify it and return it.
+The '#children' property will be set up by the rendering machinery based on the earlier rendering of '#markup', '#theme', concatenated children, or earlier wrappers.

-As a conveinience the '#type' property can be provided.
+As a convenience the **'#type'** property can be provided.
 Each type name maps to a set of default property values.
 Often one of the defaults will include a '#theme' property with the same name as the '#type'.